githubixx/ansible-role-docker/README.md

 ## Upgrading Docker

+If you want to upgrade Docker update `docker_version` accordingly and run `ansible-playbook`.
+The role compares the installed Docker version with `docker_version` and downloads or reinstalls the binaries when the versions differ.
+This causes systemd to restart `docker.service`.

+You can still use `--extra-vars="upgrade_docker=true"` to force a reinstall even if the installed version already matches `docker_version`.
+The same flag also forces a reinstall of the standalone `docker-compose` binary when enabled.

-If you want upgrade Docker update `docker_version` variable accordingly.
-Afterwards if you run `ansible-playbook` and supply the argument `--extra-vars="upgrade_docker=true"` the playbook will download the specified Docker version and installs the binaries.
-This will cause systemd to restart `docker.service`.
-To avoid restarting all Docker daemons on all of your hosts at once consider using `--limit` parameter or reduce parallel Ansible tasks with `--forks`.
+To avoid restarting all Docker daemons on all of your hosts at once consider using `--limit` or reduce parallel Ansible tasks with `--forks`.

 ## Example Playbook